The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

 The above expression $\langle f,\varphi^{{h}}_{(x,\omega)}\rangle$ can be regarded as a matrix coefficient of the Schr\"odinger representation of the reduced Heisenberg group (see e.g. \cite{wong} and Section \ref{sec heisenberg} below).
 This suggests that similar estimates can hold for other representations of Lie groups, where the concentration of the matrix coefficients is measured in terms of weighted $L^p$ norms.

-This note is devoted precisely to this problem.
-We will prove (under a certain mild assumption) a similar lower bound for every square-integrable irreducible unitary representation of a connected Lie group $G$.
-The role of the weight $|x|^2+|\omega|^2$ in \eqref{eq uncertainty} will be played by any function in the local Muckenhoupt class $A_{\infty,{\rm loc}}$ associated with a subRiemannian left-invariant metric of $G$ and a relatively invariant measure.
+The first part of this note is devoted precisely to this problem.
+We will prove that a similar lower bound in fact holds for every square-integrable irreducible unitary representation of a connected Lie group $G$ (under a certain mild assumption).
+The role of the weight $|x|^2+|\omega|^2$ in \eqref{eq uncertainty} will be played by any function in the local Muckenhoupt class $A_{\infty,{\rm loc}}$ (see Definition \ref{def muck} below) associated with a subRiemannian left-invariant metric of $G$ and a relatively invariant measure.
 In particular, the group $G$ itself will play the role of the phase space (we refer to the recent contribution by Gr\"ochenig \cite{grochenig_nilpotent} for suggestive speculations about the possibility of regarding any {\it nilpotent} Lie group as a phase space).

 To state our result precisely, let us introduce some notation and terminology.
 Let $G$ be a connected Lie group, and let $\mu$ be a right Haar measure of $G$.
 Let $\chi:G\to(0,+\infty)$ be a continuous character and let $\mu_\chi$ be the absolutely continuous measure that has density $\chi$ with respect to $\mu$.
 In particular, if $\chi$ is the modular function, $\mu_\chi$ is a left Haar measure, which will be also denoted by $\lambda$.